gemc/sci-g/examples/simple_mats/README.txt

 C- OUTPUT

 	The output is defined by the entry '+goutput' in the jcard 'example.jcard'.
-	By default the output goes simultaneously to two files: 'text' and 'root' format.
+	By default, the output goes simultaneously to two files: 'text' and 'root' format.
 	Modify filenames as needed.
 Comment out not needed entries.

 D- HOW TO RUN GEMC

-  Sets the desired number of cores, number of events, and verbosity in the jcard 'example.jcard'
+  Sets the desired number of cores, number of events, and verbosity in the jcard 'simple_mats.jcard'

   Run gemc:

-  gemc dosimeter.jcard
+  gemc simple_mats.jcard

   Use the '-gui' option to run interactively:

-  gemc dosimeter.jcard -gui
+  gemc simple_mats.jcard -gui